disclaimer

 Michigan divorce records are maintained by the Vital Records Department of the Michigan Department of Health and Human Services (MDHHS).
 However, MDHHS does not make the records directly available on the department's website.

-Divorce case information may be obtained via the court records portal of some courts’ websites.
-Note this information does not represent the complete record of a divorce and does not indicate if the divorce was finalized.
-The information offered on such portals is relevant in requesting the actual divorce record from the Clerk of Court office.
+Divorce case information may be obtained via the court records portal of some courts' websites.
+Note that this information does not represent the complete divorce record nor indicate if the divorce was finalized.
+The information offered on such portals is relevant in requesting the actual divorce record from the Clerk of Court's office.

 In cases where a court case information portal is not provided on the court's website, requesters may visit the Office of the Clerk of the Court where the divorce proceedings took place.